chexxor/Toggl-Client-Force.com/README.md

 This API was built to only request a list of time entries from Toggl, but Toggl has a much more [extensive API](https://www.toggl.com/public/api).
 If you'd like, you can use my code as a reference to request data from other endpoints.
 If you do, you should send a pull request my way.

+### Installation

+I made an unmanaged package - https://login.salesforce.com/packaging/installPackage.apexp?p0=04tC0000000lN1g

+-or-

+Download the metadata components from this git repo and deploy to your Salesforce org.

 ### Manual configuration

 Authorize the Toggl API endpoint